 Loose, elongating cluster of white flowers on slender stalks at the tip of the stem.
-Flowers are about ½ inch across, have 4 white petals, broadest above the middle, rounded and sometimes slightly notched at the tip.
+Flowers are about ½ inch across, have 4 white petals, occasionally pinkish or lavender, broadest above the middle, rounded and sometimes slightly notched at the tip.
 In the center are 6 creamy white to pale yellow stamens and a pale green style.

 Leaves and stems:

-Leaves are pinnately compound, with both basal and alternate stem leaves.
-Basal and lower stem leaves are stalked, 1 to 3 inches long with 5 to 13 oval, round or kidney shaped leaflets, the tip leaflet being the largest, often with several shallow, scalloped teeth or lobes.
+There are both basal and alternate stem leaves compound with 5 to 13 leaflets.
+Basal and lower stem leaves are up to ~3 inches (2 to 7+ cm) long, the leaflets round or kidney shaped, the tip leaflet being the largest, ~¾ (2 cm) long, often with shallow, scalloped teeth or lobes.
 Leaflet surfaces are hairless though edges may be sparsely hairy.

-Higher stem leaves are widely spaced, shorter stalked than the basal leaves, the leaflets narrowly elliptic to linear with smooth edges.
+Upper stem leaves are widely spaced, shorter stalked than the basal leaves, the leaflets narrowly elliptic to linear with smooth edges.
 Leaf stalks are mostly smooth or with short, sparse hairs.
-Stems are mostly unbranched, slender and erect but very weak, often flopping over unless supported by surrounding vegetation.
+Stems are unbranched, slender and erect but very weak, often flopping over unless supported by surrounding vegetation.

-Fruit is a slender, straight, 1 to 1½ inch pod with a short beak at the tip.
-Fruiting stalks elongate 1/3 to ½ inch and are semi-erect.
+Fruit is a slender pod, straight, erect to ascending, 1 to 1¾ inch (2.5 to 4.5 cm) long with a short beak at the tip.

 Cuckoo Flower is native to temperate regions of both North America, Europe and western Asia with old and new world populations separate as varieties, though not all authorities accept this separation.
 Some consider all populations introduced from Europe until further study is done, though it seems rather unlikely the Minnesota populations are anything but native and any revised taxonomy should eventually reflect that.
 Worldwide there are several varieties or subspecies mentioned in various references, at least 3 in Europe and 2 others in North America, though again they are not universally recognized.